ku-sldg/haskell-am/README.md

 * `-i FILENAME` is an optional input file (stdIn if omitted)
 * `-o FILENAME` is an optional output file (stdOut if omitted)
 *  Note:  input and output terms are always newline separated.
+*  The main module for the Generator and Translator is [GenMain.hs](https://github.com/ku-sldg/haskell-am/blob/master/copland-interp/app/GenMain.hs)
 *  Type `make helpgen` for a complete description of the Generator/Translator command line options.

 ## Advanced Configuration